 - Food Allergy & Anaphylaxis Network

 The Food Allergy & Anaphylaxis Network provides comprehensive information about food allergy management in schools and camps, as well as guidelines for both parents and staff.
-This site includes information on state legislation related to carrying epinephrine, school guidelines for managing food allergies, and state guidelines that have been implemented to help schools manage the needs of students with food allergies.
+This site includes information on school guidelines for managing food allergies, state guidelines and national guidelines that have been implemented to help schools manage the needs of students with food allergies.

 - Food Allergy Policy Guide